What to Do If You Contribute Too Much to Your Roth IRA

 3. Apply Your Excess Contributions to a Future Year

-What Happens if You Don"t Remove Excess Roth IRA Contributions?
+What Happens If You Don't Remove Excess Roth IRA Contributions?

 What Are the Contribution Limits for Roth 401(k) Accounts?

-The most you can contribute to a Roth 401(k) for 2023 is $22,500 if you’re under age 50 or $30,000 if you are 50 or older.
-For 2024, those amounts are $23,000 or $30,500.
-That amount is the total for designated Roth and traditional 401(k) accounts combined, in case you have both types.
+The most you can contribute to a Roth 401(k) for 2023 is $22,500 if you’re under age 50 or $30,000 if you're 50 or older.
+Those amounts increase to $23,000 or $30,500 in 2024.
+That amount is the total for designated Roth and traditional 401(k) accounts combined if you have both types.

-What Happens if You Contribute Too Much to a Roth 401(k)?
+What Happens If You Contribute Too Much to a Roth 401(k)?

 The Bottom Line

 There are several reasons why you might inadvertently contribute too much to a Roth IRA.
 Fortunately, there are also several ways that you can correct the problem and possibly avoid any tax penalties.
+Consult with a tax professional if you're unsure which is the right option for you or exactly how you should go about it.

 Article Sources